Traynack/Elan-Flower/README.md

 #navigator-toolbox { font-family:MonofurNerdFont !important }
 ```
 6. Save the new file and restart Firefox.

+## Discord theme change (currently works on WebCord, Armcord, and Vencord/Vesktop)
+* Enable Custom CSS in the Discord client of your choice.

+Wallbash (if I'm reading [this](https://github.com/HyDE-Project/HyDE/blob/master/Configs/.config/hyde/wallbash/scripts/discord.sh) correctly) should automatically change the theme to match your wallpaper.
+I have heard on the HyDE project Discord server that currently this feature currently doesn't work on WebCord, however it's been reported and the developers are working on the `discord.dcol` file.

 # Resources used
 * [The HyDE Project](https://github.com/HyDE-Project)